dougthor42/dougs-valheim-server/README.md

 Stopped

 $ dougs_valheim_server status
-The server is DOWN.
+The server is STOPPED.
 Run `dougs_valheim_server start` to start it.

 $ dougs_valheim_server start
 Starting server...
 The server has been started.
 IP address: 94.123.57.999

 $ dougs_valheim_server status
-The server is UP with an IP address of: 94.123.57.999
+The server is RUNNING with an IP address of: 94.123.57.999
 ```